Kilandor/Workshop2Playlist/README.md

 - Auto add track to the playlist from workshop links<br />
 ![](https://zeepkist.kilandor.com/mods/workshop2playlist/images/added_tracks.png)
 ![](https://zeepkist.kilandor.com/mods/workshop2playlist/images/added_tracks_2.png)
-- Integration wtih Ztreamer to allow for automatic redeems with channel points or commands.
+- Integration with Ztreamer to allow for automatic redeems with channel points or commands.
 This is utilized through Streamerbot
 - Integration with Zua for in game commands for submission
-- Configure the maximum numb of tracks to import from packs, then they are randomly selected
+- Configure the maximum number of tracks to import from packs, then they are randomly selected

 ## Streamer.bot Setup
 1. Import **Workshop2Playlist.sb** this file can be found in examples.
 This will add the Actions and Commands.